acailic/acailic.github.io/_notes/oca-chapter-4.md

    class, or enum.
  - In a derived class, a static method with the same signature as that of a static method in its base class hides the base class method.

  - _Constructor cannot be overridden_ because a base class constructor is not inherited by a derived class.
  - A method that can be overridden by a derived class is call a _virtual method_.
  - static methods are never overridden.
-They are HIDDEN or SHADOWED just like static or non-static fields
+They are HIDDEN or SHADOWED just like static or non-static fields `A class cannot override the super class's constructor.`

+- An Overriding method is allowed to make the overridden method more accessible, and since protected is more accessible than default (package), this is allowed.
+Note that protected access will allow access to the subclass even if the subclass is in a different package but package access will not.

 **Lambda Expression**